thsutton/arborism/README.md

 > Algorithm for Tree Edit Distance. *ACM Transactions on Algorithms*,
 > Vol. 6, No. 1. https://doi.org/10.1145/1644015.1644017

-The decomposition strategy used in a dynamic programming algorithm determines how a particular problem instance will be broken up into sub-problems.
-Some dynamic programming problems only admit a single (up to symmetry) decomposition strategy (string edit distance, matrix-chain multiplication, etc.) but others may have more interesting structure.
-In the tree edit difference problem different decomposition strategies can result in quite different tableaux structures and, hence, asymptotic behaviour.

 [1]: https://travis-ci.org/thsutton/arborism.svg?branch=master
 [2]: https://travis-ci.org/thsutton/arborism